 Designers often use several apps to create their work.
-What is great about Adobe products is that you can easily switch between them to perform various tasks.
+What's great about Adobe products is that you can easily switch between them to perform various tasks.
 In this tutorial, we will show you how to design a magazine layout using Adobe InDesign.
 We will then show you how to create a realistic and reusable magazine mockup of that design in Photoshop that you can present to your clients.
 Let's get started!

-The following assets were used during the production of this project.
+The following assets were used during the production of this project:

-- New York Streets 3
+- New York City

 - Middle of the Road

 - Children photo